Week 28: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Brennan also said he alerted the FBI about the troubling pattern in July, seeming to form the basis for the start of the FBI investigation.

 - Despite the Trump’s regime efforts to limit the scope of Mueller’s investigation — citing Kushner, Ivanka and Manafort are clients of his former law firm — the DOJ cleared Mueller to lead the Russia probe.

-- The Senate Intel Comm subpoenaed two Flynn companies.
+- The Senate Intel Committee subpoenaed two Flynn companies.
 Businesses, if corporations, cannot plead the Fifth.

-- On Thursday, the Senate Intel Comm voted to give Burr and Warner blanket authority to issue subpoenas in the Trump-Russia probe.
+- On Thursday, the Senate Intel Committe voted to give Sens.
+Burr and Warner blanket authority to issue subpoenas in the Trump-Russia probe.

 - Burr and Warner asked Trump’s political organization to produce all Russia-related documents, emails and phone records going back to his campaign’s launch in June 2015.

 - STAT reported on experts citing that the deterioration in Trump’s linguistic capabilities could reflect changes in the health of his brain.

 - The NEH chairman resigned amid Trump’s budget rollout which calls for huge cuts to domestic programs.